brauner/brauner.github.io/_posts/2019-02-12-privileged-containers.md

 #### The Lie that Privileged Containers can be safe

-We as upstream for [LXC][2] and [LXD][4] have not taken this position that privileged containers are not and cannot be root safe for fun.
-We have taken that position because privileged containers are inherently not suited to run untrusted workloads and anyone who is advertising that this can be done is wrong!
+Aside from mostly working on the Kernel I'm also a maintainer of [LXC][2] and [LXD][4] alongside [Stéphane Graber][10].
+We are responsible for [LXC][2] - the low-level container runtime - and [LXD][4] - the container management daemon using [LXC][2].
+We have made a very conscious decision to consider privileged containers not root safe.
+Two main corollaries follow from this:
+1. Privileged containers should never be used to run untrusted workloads.
+2. Breakouts from privileged containers are not considered CVEs by our security policy.
+It still seems a common belief that if we all just try hard enough using privileged containers for untrusted workloads is safe.
+This is not a promise that can be made good upon.
+A privileged container is not a security boundary.
+The reason for this is simply what we looked at above: `container_id(0) == host_id(0)`.
+It is therefore deeply troubling that this industry is happy to let users believe that they are safe and secure using privileged containers.

 #### Unprivileged Containers as Default